discoleo/R/Chemistry/Immuno.Thymus.md

 I would interpret very differently the results of flow-cytometry analysis of Double-Negative lymphocytes (CD4- CD8-):
 - CD25- CD44-: start to express first CD25;
-- CD25+ cells: start expressing CD44, but with some lag;
+- CD25+ cells: start expressing CD44, but with some lag and/or only temporary;
-- there is a lot of variability in the CD25+ population: CD44 expression is a continuum;
+  - there is a lot of variability in the CD25+ population;
+  - CD44 expression levels form a continuum and the significance of its expression is uncertain;
-- CD25- CD44+: small & diffuse population of cells of unknown significance;
+- CD25- CD44+: small population of cells (and with highly variable expression) of unknown significance;

 ## Literature